MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios12/arkit2.md

 };
 ```

 The `ARWorldMap` only contains non-visible world-tracking data and the [`ARAnchor`](https://developer.xamarin.com/api/type/ARKit.ARAnchor/) objects, it does _not_ contain digital assets.
-To share geometry or imagery, you'll have to develop your own strategy appropriate to your use-case (perhaps by storing/transmitting only the location and orientation of the geometry and applying it to static `SCNGeometry` or perhaps by storing/transmitting completely serialized objects).
+To share geometry or imagery, you'll have to develop your own strategy appropriate to your use-case (perhaps by storing/transmitting only the location and orientation of the geometry and applying it to static `SCNGeometry` or perhaps by storing/transmitting serialized objects).
 The benefit of the `ARWorldMap` is that assets, once placed relative to a shared `ARAnchor`, will appear consistently between devices or sessions.

 ### Universal Scene Description file format

 The final headline feature of ARKit 2 is Apple's adoption of Pixar's [Universal Scene Description](https://graphics.pixar.com/usd/docs/Introduction-to-USD.html) file format.
 This format replaces Collada's DAE format as the preferred format for sharing and storing ARKit assets.
 Support for visualizing assets is built into iOS 12 and Mojave.
 The USDZ file extension is an uncompressed and unencrypted zip archive containing USD files.
-Pixar [provides tools for working with USD files](https://graphics.pixar.com/usd/docs/USD-Toolset.html#USDToolset-usdedit) but there is not yet a lot of third-party support.
+Pixar [provides tools for working with USD files](https://graphics.pixar.com/usd/docs/USD-Toolset.html#USDToolset-usdedit) but there is not yet much third-party support.

 ## ARKit programming tips